PacktPublishing/Artificial-Intelligence-for-Robotics/README.md

 This is the code repository for [Artificial Intelligence for Robotics](https://www.packtpub.com/hardware-and-creative/artificial-intelligence-robotics?utm_source=github&utm_medium=repository&utm_campaign=9781788835442), published by Packt.

-<b> FRANCIS' FORK:  This is the UPDATED Version of the repository that has code and items that were written after the book was published.
-There are upated code, pictures, and diagrams to assist you to replicate the examples in the book. </b>

 **Build intelligent robots that perform human tasks using AI techniques**

 ## What is this book about?